nicodoggie/language-orferithri/hugo/content/reference-grammar.md

 The orferi, the beings who speak orferithri, have two primary differences in comparison to humans in terms of speech articulators: their lips are rigid and are not airtight, and they do not have teeth.
-In practicem this seems to be equivalent to having their "labials" and "dentals" functionally merged together.
+In practice, this seems to be equivalent to having their "labials" and "dentals" functionally merged together.
 A notable consequence of this sort of anatomy is that it is generally impossible for the orferi to produce a bilabial stop.
 In this reference grammar, we use the